Radiology CME

 This activity includes 40 Duke Radiology faculty members covering multiple modalities in many different subspecialties.

-thoracic, abdominal, pediatric, neuro, interventional, musculoskeletal and women’s imaging, as well as nuclear medicine.
-Special focus is placed on cutting edge advances and procedures.
+Thoracic, abdominal, pediatric, neuro, interventional, musculoskeletal, and women’s imaging, as well as nuclear medicine.
+Special focus is placed on cutting-edge advances and procedures.
 Additionally, all credits for this activity count as SA-CME for your Maintenance of Certification requirements.
 Available in online streaming and DVD-ROM formats.

 Target Audiences: Radiologists